opral/monorepo/rfcs/001-core-architecture.md

 Many different syntaxes and formats to store messages exist, even within one ecosystem.
 The web world has [Unicode's ICU MessageFormat](https://unicode-org.github.io/icu/) and [Mozilla's Fluent](https://projectfluent.org/) project, Apple's iOS uses Localizable Strings, Android uses XML and Flutter uses ARB files.
 A working group within Unicode has been working on an industry standard that recently [reached stage 1](https://github.com/tc39/proposal-intl-messageformat) called [MessageFormat 2.0](https://github.com/unicode-org/message-format-wg).

 The sheer amount of syntaxes is overwhelming for users and localization providers alike.
-Users need to learn different syntaxes and localization providers them.
+Users need to learn different syntaxes and localization providers need to support those syntaxes.
 While one standard syntax to express human languages should be the end goal, for the sake of adoption, inlang should support a variety of syntaxes.

 Supporting different syntaxes and their features opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
 Design a custom AST?
 Regardless of the answer, other formats must be parsed to that AST and serialized back to the initial format (round-trip).

 #### Observations

-- The sheer variety of syntaxes to express human languages are confusing.
+- The sheer variety of syntaxes to express human languages is confusing.
 - Standardization via Unicode's MessageFormat 2.0 is in its infancy.
 - Supporting different syntaxes now is beneficial for adoption but standardization is beneficial and should be accounted for.
 - Fluent seems to be the best-designed syntax used in production.